MorphPiece : A Linguistic Tokenizer for Large Language Models: MorphPiece

 \subsection{MorphPiece Vocabulary}

 The MorphPiece vocabulary has two sources.
-First is the MorphTable described above.
+First, we have the MorphTable described above.
 All the affixes and stems from this table are added to the vocabulary.
 The second component is the trainable BPE vocabulary.
-In the spirit of fair comparison, we aimed for the same vocabulary size as that of GPT-2, i.e 50,257 tokens.
-Accounting for the vocabulary from MorphTable (18,304 tokens), we trained a BPE tokenizer to build a vocabulary size of 32,000.
-We used OpenWebText \cite{owt} as the training corpus.
-Before training this tokenizer, we removed all words that had a segmentation available in the MorphTable: the idea being that since those words will be processed by the MorphTable and not by the BPE algorithm, hence the BPE tokenizer should be trained only on the text that will be tokenized by it.
-After merging the two vocabularies and accounting for a few common tokens, we have final vocabulary size of 50,006.
+In the spirit of fair comparison, I aimed for the same vocabulary size as that of GPT-2, i.e 50,257 tokens.
+Accounting for the vocabulary from MorphTable (18,304 tokens), I trained a BPE tokenizer to build a vocabulary size of 32,000.
+I used OpenWebText \cite{owt} as the training corpus.
+Before training this tokenizer, I removed all words that had a segmentation available in the MorphTable: the idea being that since those words will be processed by the MorphTable and not by the BPE algorithm, hence the BPE tokenizer should be trained only on the text that will be tokenized by it.
+After merging the two vocabularies and accounting for a few common tokens, the final vocabulary size is 50,006.